ShaonMajumder/ShaonMajumder/README.md

 I love working on **AI + scalability**, **clean architecture**, and **developer experience**.

-> 📚 Want to see how I think and code?
 > 👉 **[Learn from me — dev notes, patterns, and snippets](https://github.com/ShaonMajumder/development_notes)**

 ---